-Germany has traditionally enjoyed a close partnership with Liechtenstein, based on shared history and culture as well as wide-ranging economic, political and personnel ties.
-Liechtenstein has been represented in Berlin by an Ambassador since 2002.
+Germany has traditionally enjoyed a close partnership with Liechtenstein based on shared history and culture, as well as wide-ranging economic, political and personnel ties.
+In 2002, Liechtenstein opened an Embassy in Berlin and the country has had honorary consulates in Frankfurt am Main und Munich since 2008.
 Since 1992, the German Ambassador in Berne has also been accredited to Vaduz.
 There has been a German Honorary Consul in Liechtenstein since 2005.
-In 2008, Liechtenstein for its part appointed Honorary Consuls to Frankfurt am Main and Munich.
-Regular high-level contacts ensure a continuous exchange of views between the two governments.
+Regular high-level contacts ensure continuous dialogue between the two governments.
 Cooperation is particularly close in the United Nations and other international organisations.

-There is also close cooperation in the area of education, for example between teachers of German in the two countries.
-The 2015-2019 Activity Programme of the Swiss Conference of Cantonal Ministers of Education (EDK) and German-Speaking Swiss Conference of Cantonal Ministers of Education (D-EDK) – the EDK and D-EDK are comparable to the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK) – shows that the tasks and goals of the EDK also influence many aspects of Liechtenstein’s education policy.
+Close cooperation is also firmly anchored in the education sector, particularly when it comes to German teachers.
+The aims and tasks of the Swiss and German-Speaking Swiss Conferences of Cantonal Ministers of Education (comparable to Germany’s Standing Conference of the Ministers of Education and Cultural Affairs of the Länder) have a clear impact on Liechtenstein’s education policy.
 Interests are very similar in the following areas: agreements on the freedom of movement, the mutual recognition of university degrees, special needs education and education monitoring.